nriddiford/Riddiford-and-Schlosser-2016/README.md

 # Trimming and mapping

-### Run fastqc to visually inspect all sequencing results
+### Run Fastqc to visually inspect all sequencing results

 ```{perl}
 #!/usr/bin/perl